Estimated reading time:6 minutes, 22 seconds

 We can say that around 150 (men) teams take part in futsal leagues nationwide.
 And that there are several thousand playing futsal during the winter break, on all levels, youth and adults, male and female.

-There are no detailed plans for a nationwide league so far.
-The structure and the financial resources of the vast majority of the clubs are not advanced enough at present.
+There are no detailed plans for the development of Futsal to have a nationwide league so far.
+The structure and the financial resources of the vast majority of the clubs are not advanced enough at present for this development of Futsal in Germany.
 The organization of a nationwide league would be too risky at this time.
 We have to develop the organizational capabilities of our leading clubs and teams to consider the implementation of a nationwide league.
 We will not have a nationwide team in at least the next three or four years.

 We are in a constant process of developing the performance of our team.
 We will have further training camps and friendly matches.
 The first official match will be against England at the end of October 2016.